SergiosLeones/Backup-To-FTP/README.md

 # Backup-To-FTP
 Script for backup to FTP server
-Autostart in CRONTAB: 0 4 * * * sh /opt/script.sh >> /opt/cron.log 2>&1
+Required installed Python 3
+Tested on Debian 8.11 and Ubuntu 16.04